Disruptive by design.

 The next cohort will be starting shortly.
-Learn how you can join the She Means Business Incubator and connect with likeminded women entrepreneurs.
+Learn how you can join the She Means Business Incubator and connect with likeminded womxn entrepreneurs.

 What makes SMBI different for other business incubators?

-The She Means Business is a hands-on approach for women who have business ideas but don’t know how to get them off the ground.
-In this program, we believe in “holding hands” because we want to give women access to business ownership at an accelerated rate.
-We don’t think it should take you months or years to formulate a business and make your first dollar.
-All you need is 6-weeks of focus and a fantastic team behind you!
-Once, you complete the program, you’ll gain access to our Alumni Network, ongoing events, and future SMBI Weekend Retreats.
+The She Means Business is an intensive 8-week program for womxn who have business ideas, but don’t know how to get them off the ground.
+We provide business development support that gives womxn access to best business practices and “know-how”.
+At SMBI, we don’t think it should take you months or years to formulate a business and make your first dollar.
+Participants who implement our methodology are able to accelerate the new entrepreneur learning curve and growth hack their success.
+Participants who successfully complete the program will gain access to our Alumni Network for ongoing support.